MaayanLab/clustergrammer/README.md

 - row filtering and searching
 - multiple categories for rows and columns

 The Clustergrammer.js source code is under the [src](src) directory and Webpack Module Developer is being used to make clustergrammer.js.
-The easiest way to visualize a matrix of your own data (see [matrix format](#input-matrix-format)) is to use the Python module: discussed [here](#clustergrammer-python-module) and repo here [clustergrammer.py](https://github.com/MaayanLab/clustergrammer-py).
-Clustergrammer.py takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js (see [example workflow](#example-workflow)).
-Users can also generate the visualization json (see example [mult_view.json](json/mult_view.json)) on their own using another programming language (e.g. Matlab) as long as they adhere to the [format](https://github.com/MaayanLab/clustergrammer-json).
+The easiest way to visualize a matrix of your own data is to follow the [example workflow](#example-workflow)) that uses the Clustergrammer python module (discussed [here](#clustergrammer-python-module) and repo here [clustergrammer.py](https://github.com/MaayanLab/clustergrammer-py)).
+Users can also generate the visualization json (see example [mult_view.json](json/mult_view.json)) using another programming language as long as they adhere to the [format](https://github.com/MaayanLab/clustergrammer-json).
 Clustergrammer is designed to be a reusable chart and has been integrated into several [Ma'ayan lab](http://icahn.mssm.edu/research/labs/maayan-laboratory) web tools including:

 - [Clustergrammer](http://amp.pharm.mssm.edu/clustergrammer/)
 - [Enrichr](http://amp.pharm.mssm.edu/Enrichr/)